dsteinweg/Blog/secure-new-linux-server.md

 After making changes to the `sshd_config` file, we need to restart the `ssh` service to have it reload the configuration:

     darren@pluto:~$ sudo systemctl restart ssh

+######That's it!
+Your server may not be hardened to the standards of Google, but for a hobbyist it should suffice.
+There are a few more steps one could take to go the extra mile, but I'll cover that in a future post.